GreatFruitOmsk/pyqtdeploy-mirror/doc/demo.rst

   :program:`pyqtdeploy-sysroot` and :program:`pyqtdeploy-build` to create the
   demo executable

-- ``src`` which is a directory which must contain the source archives of all the components that will be built by :program:`pyqtdeploy-sysroot`.
-  Alternatively you may specify the ``--source-dir`` option to ``build-demo.py``.
-This option may be specified any number of times and each directory will be searched in turn.

 Note that executables can be created for all supported targets without requiring any changes to any of the above.